 Staff costs may be reimbursed in the Danube Region Programme using two methods.
-The method eligible for each call will be specified in the Call announcement.

-- A. on a real cost basis (proven by the employment document and payslips); or - B. as a flat rate up to 20% of direct costs other than staff costs
+- A. on a real cost basis (proven by the employment document and payslips); or - B. as a flat rate of 20% of direct costs other than staff costs